Root-Down-Digital/DragonSync-iOS/README.md

 python3 wardragon_monitor.py --zmq_host 0.0.0.0 --zmq_port 4225 --interval 30

 ```

+## 4. Start App
-5. Set app ZMQ IP to your host and enable in settings.
-The app will continue monitoring in the backround.
+  - Set app ZMQ IP to your host and enable in settings.
+  - The app will continue monitoring in the backround.

 ---

 ## Software Requirements

-This section covers setting up the backend Python environment on Linux, macOS, and Windows.
+This section covers manually setting up the backend Python environment on Linux, macOS, and Windows.

 **Required**